cunbex/Smart-House-IOT/README.md

 ```bash
 prisma init
 ```
-- Pull the database schema if you already have a schema:
+- Pull the database schema if the schema is already made:

 ```bash
 prisma db pull